Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Osculating elements of our orbital fits

 \section{Osculating elements of our orbital fits}

-Table~\ref{tab:elts} reports the osculating heliocentric elements for the orbital solution ng1, ng2 (see Section~\ref{orbfits}) and ng3 (with $m=4$, see Section~\ref{asymm}).
-All the orbital elements in the table are referred to the ecliptic plane and evaluated at the fit epoch \fitepoch{}.
+Table~\ref{tab:elts} reports the osculating heliocentric elements for the orbital solution gr0, ng1, and ng2 (see Section~\ref{orbfits}).
+All the orbital elements in the table are referred to the ecliptic plane.
 The tabulated values are intended to provide a reproducible numerical representation of the orbital solutions, enabling direct comparison among the different fits presented in this work, as well as comparison with independent determinations available in the literature.

-These orbital fits incorporate different prescriptions of the NGA: maximum amplitude at perihelion (ng1); peak offset with respect to perihelion through a free parameter (ng2); asymmetric activity decay law about perihelion (ng3).

-All elements correspond to osculating quantities at the stated epoch.
+Orbital elements correspond to osculating quantities at the stated fit epoch.
 In particular, the mean anomaly is defined consistently with the adopted dynamical model and reference frame.
 Care should therefore be exercised when comparing these values with solutions obtained under different modeling assumptions (e.g., planetary ephemerides, relativistic corrections, or non-gravitational force parameterizations), as such differences may result in small but non-negligible offsets even at the same epoch.